Lead climbing: Competition lead climbing

+The arrival of the safer format of sport climbing in the early 1980s led to a rapid development in the related sport of competition lead climbing.
+The first major international lead climbing competition was held in Italy at Sportroccia in 1985.
+By the late 1990s, competitive lead climbing was joined by competition bouldering, and competition speed climbing in what was to become the annual World Climbing Series and the biennial World Climbing Championships, where it is a standalone medal event.

+Competition lead climbing first appeared as an event in the 2020 Summer Olympics for men's and women's events; it was structured in a format consisting of a single "combined" event of lead, bouldering and speed climbing.
+At the 2024 Summer Olympics, lead climbing was combined with bouldering in a bouldering-lead climbing medal event (with speed climbing separated), and for the 2028 Summer Olympics, lead climbing will feature as a standalone medal event, as per World Climbing events.

 Risk

-A 'lead climber' in the process of falling, where the belayer (who is not visible) has locked the rope, and the 'lead climber' is in the process of falling over twice the distance to their last piece of protection.
+A lead climber in the process of falling, where the belayer (who is not visible) has locked the rope, and the lead climber is in the process of falling over twice the distance to their last piece of protection.

-Aside from the specific risks involved in placing the temporary protection equipment when leading traditional climbing routes — and making sure that it won't rip out in the event of a fall — the 'lead climber' also needs to manage other general risks when they are leading a route, such as:
+Aside from the specific risks involved in placing the temporary protection equipment when leading traditional climbing routes—and making sure that it will not rip out in the event of a fall—the lead climber also needs to manage other general risks when they are leading a route.